Hearty and Comforting

 - Cook the onions until softened, then add the green chili, desiccated coconut (if using fresh coconut, add at the end), turmeric, cumin, and ground Kashmiri chili.
 Stir for several minutes, adding more oil or water in 1 T increments, if needed.

-- Cook the cabbage over low heat with 1/4 tsp salt; stir for a 1 minute, then cover.
+- Cook the cabbage over low heat with 1/4 teaspoon salt; stir for a 1 minute, then cover.
 Stirring occasionally, cook for 7 to 10 minutes until wilted but still with some texture.
 Remove the lid and sauté until any moisture drys off.
 Add the coconut now, if using fresh coconut, and cook for a minute to heat through.

 - Serve with steamed rice or as a perfect side to any curry.